One in 20 under-35s in Mansfield identify with LGB+ sexuality, newly released census data shows

-One in 20 people in Mansfield aged under 35 years old identify with an LGB+ sexual orientation, new census figures show.
+One in 20 people in Ashfield aged under 35 years old identify with an LGB+ sexual orientation, new census figures show.

 Stonewall said it shows that with each passing generation, more people feel safer to come out as LGBT+ and live as their true selves.

-The data shows 630 people aged 16-24 in Mansfield said they identified with a sexuality other than heterosexual when the census took place in March 2021, alongside 740 aged 25-34.
+The census data shows 645 people aged 16-24 in Ashfield said they identified with a sexuality other than heterosexual when the census took place in March 2021, alongside 840 aged 25-34.

-It means about 5.5 per cent of those aged under 35 in Mansfield said they identified with an LGB+ sexuality.
+It means about 5.3 per cent of those aged under 35 in Ashfield said they identified with an LGB+ sexuality.

 Across England and Wales, the majority of LGB+ people were aged 16-34, 57.9 per cent, with about 6.2 per cent of the age group identifying with a minority sexuality.